df1gg/server-manager-bot/README.md

 - **Hostname**: server identifier in status header
 - **Security**: access limited by Telegram ID(s) & access logs
 - **Extensible**: modular utilities, middleware, and decorators for easy expansion
+- **Systemd service manager**: allows you to view and manage detailed information about the service

 ---